Anna Shcherbakova: 2021–2022 season: Olympic champion

-At the 2022 Russian Championships, Shcherbakova placed second in the short program behind Kamila Valieva.
+At the 2022 Russian Championships, Shcherbakova placed second in the short program behind Valieva.
 She fell on her only quad attempt in the free skate, placing fourth in that segment, but took the bronze medal overall behind Valieva and Trusova.

 However, in 2023, Valieva was stripped of the Russian title due to testing positive for a banned substance, so Shcherbakova became the silver medalist.
 At the 2022 European Championships in Tallinn, Shcherbakova placed fourth in the short program after falling on her triple Lutz and failing to execute a jump combination.
 Mounting a comeback in the free skate with a quad flip and seven triple jumps, she placed second in the segment and took the silver medal.
 Two years later, in January 2024, Shcherbakova became the 2022 European champion after Valieva's results were annulled.

 On 20 January, Shcherbakova was officially named to the Russian Olympic team.
 She was not considered the favorite to win the gold medal in the women's event after losing to Valieva at both the Russian and European Championships.
 She was not selected to compete in the team event as Valieva competed in both segments.
-In the short program of the women's event, she skated cleanly and placed second in the short program with a score of 80.20, 1.94 points behind segment leader Valieva and 0.36 points ahead of third-place Kaori Sakamoto.
+In the short program of the women's event, she skated cleanly and placed second in the short program with a score of 80.20, 1.94 points behind segment leader Valieva and 0.36 points ahead of third-place Sakamoto.
 In the free skate, Shcherbakova skated cleanly once again, scoring 175.75 and a total score of 255.95.
-Shcherbakova won the gold medal and become the Olympic champion ahead of teammate Trusova and Japan's Kaori Sakamoto.
+Shcherbakova won the gold medal and became the Olympic champion ahead of teammate Trusova and Sakamoto.
 She was the first Olympic champion in women's single skating to compete quadruple jumps.
 After winning the gold medal, Shcherbakova indicated that she wanted to continue competing, including at the upcoming World Championships.

-In early March 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships due to Russian invasion of Ukraine in late February; therefore, Shcherbakova was not allowed to participate and defend her title.
+In early March 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending the World Championships due to the Russian invasion of Ukraine in late February; therefore, Shcherbakova was not allowed to participate and defend her title.
 Instead, Russia organized the Channel One Trophy to occur during the World Championships.
-Shcherbakova was named the captain of the Red Machine team.
+She was named the captain of the Red Machine team.
 The first day of the competition was a jumping competition, and Shcherbakova led her team to victory.
 She finished second in the short program with a score of 82.90 and first in the free skating with a score of 176.12.
 This led the Red Machine team to win the competition.